dfinity/motoko/design/StableRegions-20230209.md

  - 32767 Regions max (instead of 255 Regions max).

-We want to permit arbitrary page block orders to make a smooth transition to region reclaimation and re-allocation in the near future, with potential integration into the Motoko GC.
+We want to permit arbitrary page block orders to make a smooth transition to region reclamation and re-allocation in the near future, with potential integration into the Motoko GC.
 The extra complexity is modest, and seems "worth" the cost.